iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 **Note that passwords are defined as a byte array instead of a `String` object.** This improves security because `String` objects are immutable and remain in memory until garbage collection, making them vulnerable.
 Byte arrays can be cleared from memory immediately after use, reducing the risk of exposure.
 Additionally, once the password is validated, it will be encrypted, and no further string operations will be performed on it.

-Next, we will add `UserRepository.java` interface, extending Spring's `JpaRepository`.
+Next, we will add `UserRepository.java` interface, extending Spring's `JpaRepository`:

 ```java
 @Repository